victoriapurwo/cse15l-lab-reports/lab-report-2.md

 ## Part 1

 Write a web server called StringServer that supports the path and behavior described below.
 It should keep track of a single string that gets added to by incoming requests.
+Show the code for your StringServer, and two screenshots of using /add-message.

 > Code for my StringServer